eleonoras-code/DevLogRepo/README.md

 1) Data persistency
 2) Modeling data and relationships
 3) Local storage mechanisms
-4)Efficient handling of text, dates, and images
+4) Efficient handling of text, dates, and images

 The app currently allows the user to:
 1) Create rich entries with text, date, and images